-In the 2018 Mexican version of the North American Industrial Classification System (NAICS 2018), employment services are in industry group (four-digit) 5613, within sector 56: Administrative and Support and Waste Management and Remediation Services1.
+In the 2018 Mexican version of the North American Industrial Classification System (NAICS 2018), employment services are in industry group (four-digit) 5613, within sector 56: administrative and support and waste management and remediation services1.
 In the International Standard Industrial Classification (ISIC Rev. 4), these services are classified in section N, division 78, under the category of Employment Activities2.

-The Monthly Services Survey (EMS) 2018 series of Mexico, includes the measurement of employment services and is essential for several reasons.
+The Monthly Services Survey (EMS by its acronym in spanish) 2018 series of Mexico, includes the measurement of employment services and is essential for several reasons.
 In the first place, both respondents and users have a high interest in the behavior of measurement variables because the sector is one of the sectors that contributes the most to the total revenue of private non-financial services in the survey with 17.1 %.
 Second, there was a constitutional reform on labor outsourcing implemented in Mexico in April 2021, which bans the transfer of workers to other companies to carry out activities that are part of the corporate purpose or the main economic activity of the contracting company, restricting them to providing only specialized services.
 This regulatory change has generated a greater demand for information from policymakers and researchers, who require updated data to analyze the evolution of this activity.

 This industry document aims to describe how the evolution of employment services in Mexico is measured through EMS.
-Section 2 describes the market conditions and characteristics of employment services; the results for employment services in the 2024 Economic Census are summarized within section 3; classification and its difficulties are examined in section 4, section 5 deals with the output measurement: sampling, sampling methods and estimation; section 6 presents the measurement of the quality of information and, finally, section 7 explains the conclusions and future work.
+Section 2 describes the market conditions and characteristics of employment services; the results for employment services in the 2024 Economic Censuses are summarized within section 3; classification and its difficulties are examined in section 4, section 5 deals with the output measurement: sampling, sampling methods and estimation; section 6 presents the measurement of the quality indicators and, finally, section 7 explains the conclusions and future work.